rachyoder/Projects-Exercises/docs/projects/portfolio.md

-# Widget Simmulator (Final Portfolio)
+# Widget Simulator (Final Portfolio)

 ### Description

-Create a webpage that simmulates a mobile or desktop layout with apps and widgets
+Create a webpage that simulates a mobile or desktop layout with apps and widgets

 For this project we will be using react to componentize all our vanilla javascript projects, and laravel to add all of our react components to a home screen where users can decide what to click on.